naver/multi-hmr/README.md

 --pretrained models/multiHMR/multiHMR_896_L.pt
 ```
 Either check the log or open the tensorboard for checking the results.

+### CUFFS dataset
+The Close-Up Frames of Full-Body Subjects dataset, containing humans close to the camera with diverse hand poses is available [here](https://download.europe.naverlabs.com/ComputerVision/MultiHMR/CUFFS/)([LICENSE](https://download.europe.naverlabs.com/ComputerVision/MultiHMR/CUFFS/CUFFS_Dataset_LICENSE.txt)).
+More information about how to use it will be given soon, stay tuned.

 ## License
 The code is distributed under the CC BY-NC-SA 4.0 License.\